 The food.
 The view.
 The art.
 Jackson’s newest restaurant combines exquisite cuisine, breathtaking views and fabulous art from its perch at the National Museum of Wildlife Art.
 From the team behind Gather, this lunch spot invites you to sip a glass of rosé on the patio, linger over your meal and peruse the museum’s world-class collection.
 Find chef Clark Myers’ inventive dishes made with seasonal, sustainable and local ingredients presented in a creative way, like a braised pork belly BLT (tomato jam, grilled red onion, sunflower pesto on ciabatta).
 Palate is the place to stop for a quick bite before walking the museum or for a long, lazy lunch with friends.
-On Sundays, take the bike path to Palate’s luxury brunch, offering a buffet and a small made-to-order menu, along with mimosas and bloody marys.
+It is also a great place to warm up after a sleigh ride on the Elk Refuge.
 Make sure to ask about their event catering at the museum’s many options on-site.